Azure/azure-quickstart-templates/application-workloads/sas/sas-viya/README.md

 <a name="Usage"></a>
 ## Usage

-* To log in to any machine via SSH to check on a deployment or to perform maintenance, log in as *PrimaryUserName*.
+* To log in to any machine via SSH to check on a deployment or to perform maintenance, log in using the value that you specified for the deployment parameter *PrimaryUserName*.

 * To log in to SAS Viya initially, use one of the following default user accounts: *sasadmin* (administrative user) or *sasuser*.